swift-server/swift-openapi-lambda/README.md

 }
 ```

-3. Package and deploy your Lambda function and an HTTP API Gateway (aka `APIGatewayV2`)
+3. Package and deploy your Lambda function + create an HTTP API Gateway (aka `APIGatewayV2`)

 🎉 Enjoy!